vmware-archive/clarity/_documentation/color.md

     Design guidelines start here...
 {% endcomment %}

+### Color Usage

-### Base Colors
+#### Base Colors

-Clarity has five base colors.
-Other colors within the palette are derivatives of a base color, meaning they are complementary in a monochromatic, triad, or quadratic relationship:
+Colors within the Clarity palette are derivatives of the five base colors and are complementary in a monochromatic, triad, or quadratic relationship:

 {: .list}
-- The neutral colors are for text and backgrounds.
+- Neutral colors are for text and backgrounds.
 The default text color is #565656.
 The default background color is #FAFAFA.
-- The action colors are for clickable items, such as buttons and links.
+- Action colors are for clickable items, such as buttons and links.
 Action Blue, #007CBB, is reserved for buttons and links.

-### Stoplight Colors
+#### Stoplight Colors

 The stoplight colors are for indicating error conditions, warnings, and successes.
 Significant colors include: